Bkramer15/Capstone2Bofa/README.md

 ## Features

-This project will be a part of your final portfolio and should adhere to the following guidelines:

 - Maintain the functionality of the current platform, enabling users to donate, volunteer, and register.
 - Responsive design for mobile, tablet, and desktop devices.
 - Secure back end with Node.js and MySQL, including user authentication and donation tracking.